Arrival Times First Time Students:

 Can I purchase classes online or at the rink?
 Yes, you can do it either way.
 We take cash, check and credit card at the rink and credit card online.
 However, students new to the school must pre-register online.
 Please note that the special-priced “FIRST Four Pack” is ONLY available for purchase at the classes, and cannot be purchased online.
 You can purchase that special package once, anytime after you take your first class.

 Why do you require gear?
-Skate Journeys is a skate school and as such we are provided with quality low cost insurance through Skate Instructors Association.
+Skate Journeys is a skate school and as such we are provided with quality low-cost insurance through Skate Instructors Association.
 The insurance requires us to have every student sign a waiver, and every student to wear helmets and wrist guards.
 The Board of Directors voted to have students also wear elbow and knee pads as well as the wrist guards and helmet because a recent study has shown that individuals doing balance sports like skating, benefit from wearing protective gear (USARS 2014 study).
 The insurance company also requires that all instructors be certified through Skate IA and to follow the membership guidelines and to maintain membership, annually, in Skate IA.

 Why don’t you automatically provide helmets?
 We ask that you provide your own helmet.
-While we do have a few extra Triple 8 helmets to loan, we prefer you bring your own helmet for hygiene and helmet fit.
+While we do have a few extra Triple 8 helmets to loan, we prefer you bring your own helmet to ensure hygiene and helmet fit.
 Helmets, especially the bike-type helmet, are notoriously time consuming to fit, so we ask you arrive with a helmet that fits.
 If you forget your helmet, or find it does not fit or is broken, we have some on hand. $3 for the helmet rental, see the front desk to pre-pay.

 Skate Journeys is a Non-profit Organization: We are a 501(C)(3), and our class fees do not cover the cost of running classes but are offered at a price most people can afford in our area.
 We do this as a service to you.
 If you wish to donate to help defray our costs, you may donate with the donate button on our website at any time.